Mattwen/blackHatPython/README.md

 # blackHatPython
-Python keylogger for Windows and Linux
+Python buffer stream for Windows and Linux

 Swap out the IP address with a local IP address on the network or a public outward facing address for remote access.